sjorsdonkers/toml-jai/README.md

 - Read TOML directly into any (nested) struct.
 - Any field not in the TOML is default initialized.
 Any superfluous fields in the TOML are ignored.
 - Compile-time constants are ignored and not compared.
 - If the parser understands the input it will accept it even if it is officially invalid according to the standard.
-- WIP Failure to parse the input will currently result in a program `exit()`.
+This may in the future change to be more strict.

 ## Serialize
 - Write any (nested) struct or Toml.Value to TOML string.